flopcat/atk/README.md

 ## Extending

 This is a basic toolkit and was designed by its first author when they were rewriting a VB3 app.
-(YAGNI)  As such, not every conceivable Windows control is implemented.
-It is however open for patches.
-Here are some good reads which may inspire you if you wish to extend this toolkit:
+As such, not every conceivable Windows control is implemented.
+(YAGNI)  It is however open for patches.
+Here are some good reads which may inspire you if you wish to extend this toolkit: (more welcome)

 * [The Little Manual of API Design](https://people.mpi-inf.mpg.de/~jblanche/api-design.pdf)
 * [Digia API design](https://doc.qt.io/archives/qq/qq13-apis.html)